An overview of new measurements of flow, chirality, and vorticity from STAR experiment: Chiral Magnetic Effect

 Relativistic heavy-ion collisions can create the strongest electromagnetic field of $eB \sim 10^{18}$ G in the universe \cite{DK1}.
 An imbalance between the numbers of left- and right-handed (anti)quarks occurs due to the locally violated parity $(\mathcal{P})$ and charge-parity $(\mathcal{C} P)$ symmetries in such a strong $\mathbf{B}$ field \cite{DK2,DK3}.
 A charge separation along the direction of the magnetic field, a novel CME phenomenon, has been extensively studied using STAR data. \cite{CMEstar0, CMEstar1, CMEstar2}.

-Figure \ref{f9} left panel shows the cartoon for isobar collisions at RHIC: the stronger magnetic field of Ru+Ru collisions will result in greater separation of charged particles than Zr+Zr collisions.
+Figure \ref{f9} left panel shows the cartoon for isobar collisions at RHIC: the stronger magnetic field in Ru+Ru collisions will result in a greater separation of charged particles in Zr+Zr collisions assuming the same background effects in these isobars.
+The most widely used observable in the CME search is the $\gamma$ correlator, $\gamma=\left\langle\cos \left(\phi_\alpha+\phi_\beta-2 \Psi_{\mathrm{RP}}\right)\right\rangle$, where $\phi_\alpha$ and $\phi_\beta$ are the azimuthal angles of particles of interest (POIs) and $\Psi_{\mathrm{RP}}$ is the reaction plane.
 The magnitude (left axis) and significance (right axis) of the projected difference in $\gamma$ correlator in isobar runs change accordingly as shown in Fig. \ref{f9} right panel when a different background level is assumed.
 It has been proposed to be able to determine the CME signal with 5 $\sigma$ significance if 1.2 billion events for each collision system at 200 GeV are taken.
 The details of the observables for CME search can be found in Ref. \cite{CMEstar} no CME signature that satisfies the predefined criteria has been observed in this blind isobar analysis by STAR.
-However, the future unblinded analysis with more comprehensive baselines, background estimations and further endeavors based on BES-II data are still ongoing.
+However, the future unblinded analysis with more comprehensive baselines, background estimations from the difference of nuclear structure, and further endeavors based on BES-II data are still ongoing.